MalahimHaseeb/MalahimHaseeb/README.md

 ---

 ## npm i  malahimdev@global-state
-A global state inspired by zustand in which no provider configuration required and its fully optimised.
+A global state manager inspired by zustand in which no provider configuration required and its fully optimised.

 ## 📦 My NPX Package
 🚀 Automates setup for a **Next.js project** with theme switching + **Shadcn UI integration**